raystyle/RangeForge/Release/README.md

 # RangeForge
 Hardening Your Security

-Please see our project website at www.rangeforge.com
+Please see our project website at [RangeForge.com](https://www.rangeforge.com/).

+## Version 1.23
+- added REGKEY command to persist at arbitrary location
+- minor bugfixes

 ## Version 1.22
 - demo of encoded powershell inside of reflective injected DLL